 In my blog page “Finns in the USA” I traced the story of four Finn sisters who had emigrated to Cincinnati, Ohio, USA.
-I noted that I had one weak DNA connection at 8cM to Jess Bazeley, a descendant of the Zieglers through Ann, one of the sisters.
+I noted that I had one weak DNA connection to them, through one of the sisters.
 The sisters are all descended from James Finn and Nancy Finn, who came from Derrynabrock, the southern most of the four townlands making up the village of Cloontia, County Mayo, Ireland.
 The problem was that Nancy, just like my grandparents from the same area, had the same surname before she got married.
 This made it more difficult to work out further family connections back in Ireland because I was not sure whether to follow the paternal or the maternal line.

 Thomas Finn wrote his booklet “Cloontia Its People and Its Past” in 1999 when the author was 80, so it includes his recollections from, say, 1935 up to 1999.
 There are very few dates in this booklet, so pinpointing when things happened is hard.
 Published sources to support any research are Griffiths Valuation, the 1901 census, the 1911 census and the usual births, marriages and death records.
 However, birth, marriages and deaths can be difficult to use when there are so many similarly named people in the same area.
 I decided to use the 1901 census as a base and traced every Finn household in Derrynabrock.
 There were twelve.
 I then traced these forward to the 1911 census.
 I chose the 1901 census as a base because ages in the 1911 census were notoriously unreliable.
 This census was used as part of the introduction for State pensions, so where the birth year pre-dated the commencement of birth registration, many older residents had the opportunity to exaggerate their age.

-Combining the details from Thomas Finn’s booklet with these two censuses, yielded the following table, labelled Page 9, because it is part of a set of 15 pages.
+Combining the details from Thomas Finn’s booklet with these two censuses, yielded the following table, labelled Page 9, because it is part of a set of 16 pages.
 I have noted on this chart the 1901 and 1911 census connections and the references contained within Thomas Finn’s booklet.
 This chart captures the family in Ireland before any of the siblings emigrated to the USA.
-I have now replaced the original hand drawn chart with this one (this has been superseded by the two new charts at the end of this blog page).

 Page 1 shows the four Cincinnati sisters and their parents as James Finn and Nancy Finn.
 Pages 2 to 5 follow the families of each of these sisters.
 Pages 6 and 7 show James’s and Nancy’s other four children, two sons who died young, another Tom Finn who moved to England and married Gertrude Linley, where they had their son James Finn.
 The older James Finn, Nancy’s brother, married Marie McGeever and one of their sons is Thomas Finn, the booklet author, whose sister Kathleen Francis Finn married Brian McGeever.
-I have a DNA connection of 9 cM to their granddaughter Maureen Walker (neė Griffin).
-This is another fifth generation connection from James and Nancy.
+I have a DNA connection to Brian McGeever’s family

 It is now I must introduce Mary Bihn.
 I first had contact with Mary at the end of August 2022.
 She gave me the information about Margaret Finn and Anna Finn being Nancy’s sisters.
 As Nancy’s name is Ann, she also confirmed that Nancy did indeed have another sister called Anna, unusual to say the least.
 Mary married Edward Victor Bihn, the son of Edward Bihn and Bertha Marie Gorman.
 Bertha was the daughter of Bernard J Gorman and Bridget M Finn, the oldest of the Finn sisters who emigrated to Cincinnati.
 The death certificates for Margaret and Anna show their parents as Matthew Finn and Mary Tarpy, although on Margaret’s certificate it is spelt Tarpe.
 Mary provided this photo of Nancy: